 Students who have received a financial aid award notice may use their financial aid for payment of tuition.
 Tuition and fee charges not fully covered by financial aid must be paid prior to the deferred payment deadline.
-Financial aid balance checks for students who have financial aid in excess of tuition, fees and books will be mailed after the last day to drop classes, usually during the sixth week of classes.
+Financial aid refunds for students who have financial aid in excess of tuition, fees and books will be processed approximately during the sixth week of classes.
 More information on the financial aid programs are available on the Financial Aid section of the Germanna Community College web site.